33 Types of Ants in South Carolina

 The female ants will search for food while the male ants stay home with the larvae and pupae.
 The males will also fight off intruders or approach other nests to steal eggs.

 Going further, they reproduce by swarming and mating with winged males.
-If there is no winged male around, then some workers will become neotenous males and become reproductives without wings.
+If no winged male is around, then some workers will become neotenous males and reproductives without wings.

 12. Field Crazy Ant